 To understand this in more detail, we have to take another look at cholesterol metabolism.
 Cholesterol is absolutely vital for our body.
 To put it simply, it is a special fat molecule that we need for every cell in our body.
 In very short terms, you can imagine cholesterol metabolism like this:

-• Cholesterol is made in the liver.
+- Cholesterol is made in the liver.
 The body's cholesterol, triglycerides and apolipoproteins are then linked together.
-This is how VLDL particles (Very-low-density lipoproteins)
+This is how VLDL particles (Very-low-density lipoproteins) are created

 The cholesterol egg untruth